Bidorai/bidorai-platform/frontend/delivery-partner/README.md

 # Delivery Partner Module

-This folder will contain the delivery partner web interface for Bidorai.
+This folder will contain the delivery partner web interface for Bidovio.
 (MVP: placeholder)